Je T’Aime Moi Non Plus first published by Film4

 Je T’Aime Moi Non Plus ought to be pure trash.
 After all, it stars Joe Dallesandro, best known for his long association with filmmaker Paul Morrissey in such trash classics as Flesh (1968), Heat (1972) and of course Trash (1970); it has an unhealthy obsession with bodily functions and human waste; more particularly, much of its plot revolves around the mechanics of a sex act normally deemed far too transgressive for non-hardcore cinema (before Gainsbourg’s film, only Bertolucci’s Last Tango in Paris and Pasolini’s Salò had attempted to put sodomy in the arthouse); and, as if to underscore the film’s generic roots in trash cinema, several scenes are set around piles of stinking rubbish at a dump.

 Yet from such ‘crass’ materials Gainsbourg has fashioned an odd gem of a film – a bleak, nihilistic poem about the loneliness of longing that somehow still elevates itself to unexpected romantic heights.
 Here everything and everyone is reduced to the body, here misanthropy and violence are barely suppressed – but still, between the most unlikely of couples and in the most unlikely of settings (to wit, the back of a garbage truck), for a fleeting moment a rare love is shared.
-It is all at once hideously ugly and sublimely beautiful – but such contradictions are of a piece with a film so overtly concerned with the mismatched nature of unions (as the title says, “I love you – Me neither”).
+It is all at once hideously ugly and sublimely beautiful – but such contradictions are of a piece with a film so overtly concerned with the mismatched nature of unions (as the paradoxical title says, “I love you – Me neither”).

 Similarly mismatched is Gainsbourg’s love affair with Americana.
 The spoken language of Je T’Aime Moi Non Plus may be French, and the motifs (amour fou, existential angst, the love triangle) may be recognisably Gallic, but the setting is a nostalgic America of the 1950s.
-As lensed by cinematographer Willy Kurant, the film’s barren vistas have all the iconic quality, not to mention the timeless furnishings (diners, gas pumps, classic cars, etc.), of an Edward Hopper painting, while Padovan, with his black leather jacket and sullen bellicosity, seems to have stepped right off the set of Rebel Without a Cause (1955).
+As lensed by cinematographer Willy Kurant, the film’s barren vistas have all the iconic quality, not to mention the timeless furnishings (diners, gas pumps, classic cars, etc.), of an Edward Hopper painting, while Padovan, with his black leather jacket and sullen bellicosity, seems to have stepped right off the set of Rebel Without A Cause (1955).